 Challenges: Besides the obvious funding hurdles, take-home 1:1 programs come with an increased risk of devices being damaged, lost, or stolen.
 It can be harder for schools to manage the devices, as students might be downloading apps or using devices in a way they weren’t intended.
 What’s more, students might forget to charge their device or bring it to school.

-Some schools are also using FUYL Towers for device “loaner” programs.
-In these scenarios, they’re fully stocking a tower with extra devices so that if a device is broken, or if a student forgets to bring his device from home, the student can be given a PIN to retrieve a loaner device without IT staff having to intervene.
+Some schools are also using FUYL Towers for device “loaner” programs or break/fix programs.
+In these scenarios, they’re fully stocking a Tower with extra devices so that if a device is broken, or if a student forgets to bring his device from home, the student can be given a PIN to retrieve a loaner device without IT staff having to intervene.

 Benefits: Having classrooms share devices allows schools to keep costs down and extend their resources further.
 A shared-use environment can be much less expensive than a full 1:1 program, and with fewer devices to support, IT staff aren’t as stretched thin.